 Miranda Skoczek’s abstract paintings evoke old walls with layers of forms and shapes that emerge over time.
 In her studio, she might work simultaneously on nine canvases.
 Transferring from one to the other, she allows each oil layer to dry before repeatedly painting over it until jewel-like colours resonate and a spatial sensibility has been established within which the viewer may dwell.
-Skoczek told Art Guide Australia, “I don’t paint about social concerns.
-I create wholly immersive, beautiful pictures.
-They are places for escape and restoration: harmonious, calming pictures.”
+Skoczek told Art Guide Australia,

 In her exhibition of new work for Edwina Corlette Gallery, Rag Rugs and Lion Heads, she has made a shift to looser, more expressive works that are “minimal for me.”
 As her exhibition title suggests, these are inspired by tribal rag rugs created from any available material.
 The life force of kinship ties and traditions in these decorative works attracts Skoczek.
 “I want to emulate the feeling of cloth and textile, the emotion inherent in their materiality,” she says.
 Her other reference point is lions, particularly those in the art of Iran, as a touchstone of strength and personal power.